 The Severity of Your Anxiety

 Before learning what it is you're experiencing you need to note your own anxiety severity.
-I have developed an anxiety test that is a good place to start, since it will provide you with a severity graph along with treatment recommendations.
+I have developed a free 7 minute anxiety test that is a good place to start, since it will provide you with a severity graph along with treatment recommendations.
 Take the test before reading onward.

 It should be noted that everyone's anxiety attack is a little different.
 Some people have panic attacks when they're simply overwhelmed by stress.
 Most people have anxiety attacks that are more of a reaction to physical experiences.
 So while the following represents the basics of an anxiety attack, it is by no means what happens to everyone.